 As mentioned, expenses incurred by the minister are not deductible for income tax purposes but may be deductible in calculating the self-employment tax.
 Ministers often have outside income from weddings, funerals, or speaking engagements.
 Since these are not a part of his compensation from the church, he should report these earnings on Schedule C. The deduction taken for common expenses must be allocated between the minister’s church compensation and the Schedule C earnings.
 For example, assume the minister buys a robe to wear during Sunday services but also uses it when officiating at funerals or weddings.
 The cost of the robe should be allocated between the two types of income, deducting only the portion allocable to the Schedule C earnings.
-On the other hand, if the minister flies to a speaking engagement and is not reimbursed for the cost of the flight, that would be fully deductible on Schedule C.
+On the other hand, if the minister flies to a speaking engagement and is not reimbursed for the cost of the flight, that would be fully deductible on Schedule C.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.

 This article is intended to provide readers with guidance in tax matters.
 The article does not constitute, and should not be treated as professional advice regarding the use of any particular tax technique.
 Every effort has been made to assure the accuracy of the information.
 Clergy Financial Resources and the author do not assume responsibility for any individual’s reliance upon the information provided in the article.
 Readers should independently verify all information before applying it to a particular fact situation, and should independently determine the impact of any particular tax planning technique.
 If you are seeking legal advice, you are encouraged to consult an attorney.